What gladiators were really like

 The gladiator cemetery was found in 1993 by archaeologists from the Austrian Archeological Institute in Vienna.
 They stumbled upon it in Ephesus, now part of Turkey, while surveying the ancient route from the city to the nearby Temple of Artemis, one of the seven wonders of the ancient world.

-Located 300 m from the stadium where they fought for their lives, the gladiators’ mass grave was found to cover an area of about 20 square metres.
-In it experts uncovered a three-metre-deep layer packed with over 2,000 bones and 5,000 smaller fragments which are thought to have belonged to nearly 70 men.
+Located 300 metres from the stadium where they fought for their lives, the gladiators’ mass grave was found to cover an area of about 20 square metres.
+In it experts uncovered a three-metre deep layer packed with more than 2,000 bones and 5,000 smaller fragments which are thought to have belonged to nearly 70 men.

 “I think the balance of evidence suggests these people were gladiators: skeletal data, archaeological data – graffiti on wall paintings at Ephesus, tombstones of gladiators at Ephesus and historical documentation for gladiators at Ephesus,” comments archaeologist Charlotte Roberts from the University of Durham in England.